-The removal, destruction or injury of any tree, flowers, artifact, fern, shrub, rock, or other plant or mineral in any state park is prohibited unless with an approved collection permit for scientific or educational purposes.
+The removal, destruction or injury of any tree, flower, shrub, fern, fungus, rock, artifact, or other plant or mineral in any state park is prohibited unless with an approved collection permit for scientific or educational purposes.

 Certain areas of the state park may be closed to public use for safety or for the management and protection of natural resources.